-There were several times during my service in the Hawaii State Senate, where I came very close to supporting proposed legislative measures (bills), that were in direct opposition to my core values.
+There were several times during my service in the Hawaii State Senate, where I came very close to supporting proposed legislative measures (bills), that was in direct opposition to my core values.
 Some of these instances were a result of political pressure from colleagues (other Senators) and stakeholders (those who benefit from the proposed legislation).
 But most instances of where I almost voted wrong, were those involving bills that were drafted in a manner that misconstrued the underlying intent of the bill.

-To say that in these situations the bill sponsors (other legislators serving stakeholders who will benefit) were “less than forthright” in presenting the intent and content of the bill, is being overly generous.
+To say that in these situations the bill sponsors (other legislators serving stakeholders who will benefit) were “less than forthright” in presenting the intent and content of the bill is being overly generous.
 It is much more accurate to say the bill language was most likely driven by an intent to deceive.

-The reality of the law making process however is that much, if not a majority of new legislative initiatives, are in essence introduced by “special interest groups – stakeholders – advocacy organizations”.
-While the name of the special interest group will not be found anywhere on the bill itself, the bills content most often originates directly from the special interest entity.
+The reality of the law-making process however is that much, if not a majority of new legislative initiatives, are in essence introduced by “special interest groups – stakeholders – advocacy organizations”.
+While the name of the special interest group will not be found anywhere on the bill itself, the bill’s content most often originates directly from the special interest entity.

 Often they provide the legislator with an actual “proposed bill draft” that contains the exact language they prefer.
 These drafts originate frequently from a bill or a law that was passed or considered in another state or jurisdiction, but it’s also not unusual for the measures to be drafted by private attorneys employed by the interest group who will benefit.

 In my opinion, this is not an inherently bad thing.
-The special interest group often knows and understands the subject matter far better than the individual legislator, who is after-all responsible for voting on hundreds of issues covering a wide range of interests.
+The special interest group often knows and understands the subject matter far better than the individual legislator, who is, after all, responsible for voting on hundreds of issues covering a wide range of interests.

 One example I remember clearly was a bill introduced to “Bring the State of Hawaii into alignment with Federal Clean Water Standards”.
 This sounds on its surface to be a reasonable proposal, almost like “housekeeping” (remember this word – it should always raise red flags).

 Yes, this measure sounds reasonable, until you find out on your own (because nowhere in the bill does it say this), that Hawaii’s existing clean water standards were/are actually stronger than the federal standards.
 Supporting this measure would translate to supporting the weakening of Hawaii’s existing clean water standards.
-If passed (it was not), this measure would have saved millions of dollars for those required to utilize and manage sewage treatment plants, and our near shore waters would have in turn, become increasingly contaminated.
+If passed (it was not), this measure would have saved millions of dollars for those required to utilize and manage sewage treatment plants, and our nearshore waters would have in turn, become increasingly contaminated.

-Another egregious example is a bill that once came before me proposing to “Level the playing field and amend the tax law to equalize the tax treatment of certain types of private trusts and foundations, so that all are treated fairly”. (paraphrasing from memory)
+Another egregious example is a bill that once came before me proposing to “Level the playing field and amend the tax law to equalize the tax treatment of certain types of private trusts and foundations so that all are treated fairly”. (paraphrasing from memory)

 Who can argue with “leveling the playing field and equal and fair”?
 The problem at the end of the day for this measure is that it primarily benefited one very large private trust that was coincidentally (read – sarcasm) preparing to dissolve and disperse its assets to family members.
-Passage of this bill would have transferred to this one particular trust many millions of dollars that otherwise would have gone to schools, environmental protection and other public services.
+Passage of this bill would have transferred to this one particular trust many millions of dollars that otherwise would have gone to schools, environmental protection, and other public services.
 Nowhere within this bill did it indicate who specifically would benefit.
-The measure died a quick and quiet death in caucus once the true nature of its intent was revealed by one particular sharp eyed Senator.
+The measure died a quick and quiet death in caucus once the true nature of its intent was revealed by one particular sharp-eyed Senator.

 It is a given that every single “affordable housing forum” that is held to figure out and “chart a path to generate more affordable housing” will conclude with a statement on the need to “streamline and expedite the process”.
-Rarely if ever will the conclusion be to properly staff the agencies responsible for processing the permits and even more rarely will the actual building of truly affordable housing be a requirement for the lessening of public protections and over-sight.
+Rarely if ever will the conclusion be to properly staff the agencies responsible for processing the permits and even more rarely will the actual building of truly affordable housing be a requirement for the lessening of public protections and oversight.

 I would be remiss if I did not include before I conclude, the phrase “public/private partnership” which means that a public asset or responsibility is essentially sold to a for-profit business.
-Yes, the private sector can and does operate more “efficiently” in many areas than government, however many if not most “public services” are not intended to be profitable (think parks, lifeguards, police, fire departments and yes even public transportation), which is why they are called “public services” and paid for and administered by government.
+Yes, the private sector can and does operate more “efficiently” in many areas than government, however many if not most “public services” are not intended to be profitable (think parks, lifeguards, police, fire departments and yes even public transportation), which is why they are called “public services” and paid for and administered by the government.
 There is a place for public/private partnerships but history will show that this is an area of great abuse.
-This buzz word should not bring comfort to lawmakers who believe in putting the public interest ahead of corporate profits.
+This buzzword should not bring comfort to lawmakers who believe in putting the public interest ahead of corporate profits.

-For elected officials and citizen advocates alike, a little bit of skepticism and lot of critical thinking are essential attributes.
+For elected officials and citizen advocates alike, a little bit of skepticism and a lot of critical thinking are essential attributes.
 And yes, watching with vigilance the words contained within all measures, is simply the responsible thing to do.